skharel25/WeatherAppFinal/README.md

 Development:
 All the research, UI Design, backend development and polishing for this app was done by me and I am really happy with how the app is shaping up.
-From a designer’s perspective I think I have room to improve because I hadn’t done any development using Flutter prior to taking this course.
+From a designer’s perspective, I think I have room to improve because I hadn’t done any development using Flutter prior to taking this course.
 I am glad I took it because I think Flutter is a great platform to use to write mobile apps, but I still have room to improve my UI design skills and I think that will come with more experience with using Flutter.
 When it comes to development a lot of my code from earlier in the class came in useful because I had already done the implementation for authentication and some UI design, and I used code from that for this app.